Far East Fleet: Post-war

 From February 1963 the remaining destroyer and frigate squadrons in the Far East Fleet were gradually amalgamated into Escort Squadrons.
-All were disbanded by the end of December 1966.
-Those in the Far East Fleet became the 1st, 2nd and 3rd Far East Destroyer Squadrons.
+All had been disbanded by the end of December 1966.
+Those in the Far East Fleet became the 1st, 2nd, and 3rd Far East Destroyer Squadrons.
 HMS Loch Fada (K390) returned to service in June 1962 assigned to the 3rd Frigate Squadron of the Far East Fleet.
 She arrived at Colombo in October and was deployed in the Indian Ocean, calling at Diego Garcia and Malé, Maldives.
 She served with the Far East Fleet until mid-1967 before returning home to be paid off.

 In November 1967 fleet senior officers supervised the final departure from Britain's beleaguered State of Aden.
 Rear Admiral Edward Ashmore, Flag Officer, Second-in-Command, Far East Fleet, serving as Commander Task Force 318, commanded the British warships assembled to cover the withdrawal from Aden and receive the final Royal Marine Commandos heli-evacuated from the RAF Khormaksar airfield.

 The fleet was disbanded in 1971, and on 31 October 1971, the last day of the validity of the Anglo-Malayan Defence Agreement, the last Commander, Far East Fleet, Rear Admiral Anthony Troup, hauled down his flag.